rajarshi008/Scarlet/paper.md

 To generate trust in systems, a standard approach in Explainable AI is to build simple explanations using human-understandable models.
 A number of recent works [@NeiderGavran18] [@Camacho_McIlraith_2019] [@RoyFismanNeider20] have identified models in temporal logic to be both formal and explainable.
-Among temporal logics---Linear Temporal Logic (LTL)---arguably the most widely used temporal logic, has received particular focus due to its ease-of-use.
+Among temporal logics---Linear Temporal Logic (LTL)---arguably the most widely used temporal logic, has received particular focus due to its resemblance to natural language.
-LTL is in fact a de facto standard in several fields of computer science, including model checking, program analysis, and motion planning for robotics.
+Moreover, LTL is a de facto standard in several fields of computer science, including model-checking, program analysis, and motion planning for robotics.

 `Scarlet` is one of the most competitive tools for learning explainable models in LTL [@RahaRFN22].
 To learn the explainable models, it relies on positive (or desirable) and negative (or undesirable) executions of the system under consideration.